Wacom-Developer/sdk-for-devices-ios/README.md

 ## Introduction

-> **NB: The iOS release of the Wacom Ink SDK for devices is due to be discontinued soon.
-Support for the Wacom Ink SDK for devices for iOS will no longer be offered.**
+> **NB: This series of Wacom products is now discontinued and support for them is no longer offered.**

 ---